Skip to content

 Feedback button

-A Carer is someone who provides unpaid care and support to a friend or family member who, due to:
+A carer is someone who gives unpaid support to a friend or family member who couldn't cope without their assistance because of:

 • illness

-Check if any of the following match your situation:
+See if any of these apply to your situation:

 Adult Carer

-You might be balancing work or education while caring for an adult or child over 18.
-You don’t have to live with the person you care for, and the help you provide doesn’t necessarily involve physical care.
-It could include offering emotional support or practical assistance.
+You might be managing work or study while supporting an adult or older child.
+You don’t need to live with the person or provide physical care—your support could be emotional, practical, or both.

 Parent Carer

-A parent or guardian who cares for a child under 18 with an:
+A parent or guardian who provides care that goes beyond typical parenting for child under 18 who has:

 • substance abuse issues